-The OCV Model 127-80 is specifically designed for fuel loading systems.
-It performs the following functions:

-- 1. ELECTRICAL ON-OFF CONTROL: The 127-80 will open and close based on electrical signals from a deadman handle or similar device. - PRESSURE REDUCING CONTROL: The 127-80 will modulate (throttle) as necessary to control the downstream pressure at a designated set point regardless of fluctuations in demand or inlet pressure.
+The OCV Model 127-3 is specifically designed for fuel loading systems.
+It functions to control the downstream pressure at a designated set point regardless of fluctuations in demand or inlet pressure.

-The 127-80 consists of the following components, arranged as shown on the schematic diagram:
+The 127-3 consists of the following components, arranged as shown on the schematic diagram:

-- 1. Model 65 Basic Valve Assembly, a hydraulically operated, diaphragm actuated, pilot controlled, globe valve which closes with an elastomer-on-metal seal. - 2.
-Model 1340 Pressure Reducing Pilot, a twoway, normally-open valve which senses downstream (discharge) pressure under its diaphragm and balances it against an adjustable spring load.
-An increase in pressure above the set point will tend to close the pilot. - 3.
-Model 451 Two Way, Normally Closed Solenoid Pilot.
-This pilot is the primary electrical control device on the valve.
-It is energized to its open position to enable the main valve to open, and deenergized to its closed position to make the main valve close.

-- 4. Model 126 Ejector, a simple tee fitting with an orifice installed in its inlet port.
-It provides the necessary pressure balance to enable the remainder of the pilot system to properly control the main valve. - 5.
-Model 141-3 Flow Control Valve, as needle-type valve which allows adjustable, restricted flow in one direction and free flow in the opposite direction.
-On the 127-80, the flow control valve is connected as an opening speed control. - 6.
-Model 123 Inline Strainer that protects the pilot system from solid contaminants in the line fluid. - 7.
-Model 155L Visual Indicator that enables the user to determine the valve's operating position at a glance.
+- Model 65 Basic Valve Assembly, a hydraulically operated, diaphragm actuated, pilot controlled, globe valve which closes with an elastomer-on-metal seal. - Model 1340 Pressure Reducing Pilot, a twoway, normally-open valve which senses downstream (discharge) pressure under its diaphragm and balances it against an adjustable spring load.
+An increase in pressure above the set point will tend to close the pilot. - Model 126 Ejector, a simple tee fitting with an orifice installed in its inlet port.
+It provides the necessary pressure balance to enable the remainder of the pilot system to properly control the main valve. - Model 141-3 Flow Control Valve, as needletype valve which allows adjustable, restricted flow in one direction and free flow in the opposite direction.
+On the 127-3, the flow control valve is connected as an opening speed control. - Model 123 Inline Strainer that protects the pilot system from solid contaminants in the line fluid.

+6. Model 155L Visual Indicator (optional).
+The visual indicator enables the user to determine the vlave's operating poition at a glance.